CyberOPS/tape-vim/README.md

 This script should work with unixy systems and MS Windows.

-In your vimrc insert `Tape` or `Tape N` with N being the number of days an undo will have after its last modification date.
+(Optional) Add `g:tape_expire N` to your .vimrc, with N being the number of days an undo will have after its last modification date before it's deleted.
+If you do not add this to your .vimrc, it will default to 5 days.

 ### Normal Way